SDC-Isabelle/q-a/README.md

 Support the existing retail web application with a modernized system able to withstand web scale traffic loads.

 ## Project Details
-This project is worked with a team of 3 engineers in agile environment.
+This project is worked with a team of 3 engineers in an agile environment.
 This repo is specifically for questions and answers API service.
 Q&A service consists of 7 RESTful routes as follows -

 <img width="531" alt="Screen Shot 2022-12-12 at 7 16 29 PM" src="https://user-images.githubusercontent.com/81834520/207193296-3103783a-ef38-4244-b104-c48d249f6466.png">